 Students will receive 2 credits for taking part in this program.
 Participants will enroll in a two credit workshop (a 700 level course) for the Spring semester.
 Students are required to participate actively and complete a short paper (up to 10 pages) for the workshop.
 The program can also be used to fulfill the upper level writing requirement by taking an additional credit and writing a substantially longer paper on a workshop-related topic.

 The Zurich students come to Miami in February.
-Miami Law students travel to Zurich in May with sessions take place on the Zurich campus over three days.
-While the exact dates for 2012 are not yet set, we aim to avoid conflict with spring exams, and to leave time for students to work or do a summer internship.
+Miami Law students travel to Zurich in May with sessions take place on the Zurich campus over three days with the aim to avoid conflict with spring exams, and to leave time for students to work or do a summer internship.

 The UM team travels over together; those wishing to stay in Europe longer may do so, but will assume any additional costs.
 Students need current passports, and non-American citizens may need visas for Switzerland and any other country they may be visiting.

 2Ls, 3Ls and LL.M. students are eligible to participate.
 The program is limited to a maximum of eight students plus two alternates.
 Students are selected based on: